 If you’ve ever been intimidated by making pastry from scratch, this recipe is a friendly reminder that store-bought puff pastry is one of the great conveniences of modern cooking.
 Many brands offer vegan-friendly versions, though quite a few still contain butter — so it’s always worth checking the ingredients before buying.
 Once thawed, puff pastry is remarkably easy to work with.

 Rolling it gently on parchment paper helps smooth out the seams and makes it easier to transfer to a baking sheet later.
 Once the filling is enclosed, a simple brush of plant milk before baking gives you that gorgeous golden sheen.
-For a touch of flourish, score the top with gentle diagonal lines — it’s an effortless way to make your Wellington look bakery-worthy.
+To finish, score the top with gentle criss-crossed diagonal lines using a sharp knife.
+It’s a simple, low-effort detail that allows steam to escape while giving your Wellington a polished, bakery-worthy look.

 Serving Suggestions